What is Keyword Research?

 Quora, Yahoo Answers, Answers.com, Askville by Amazon, LinkedIn Answers are some popular question-answer platforms where you can drive massive traffic and leads.

-If we talk about Quora (famous Q/A platform), you can provide accurate and quality answers to your potential customers and link to relevant pages about your product and services.
+If we talk about Quora (a famous Q/A platform), you can provide accurate and quality answers to your potential customers and link to relevant pages about your product and services.
 To rank higher, you can also analyze the questions on Quora that have got enough engagement to select such questions for your FAQ snippet in your content.

 Google results on People may ask also helps with the keyword research in Question format to provide answers to the question for specific queries.
 It is present between the search results on each page.